-- (D) New Mines.
-The operator of any nonmetallic mine site that engages in or plans to engage in nonmetallic mining that will begin operations after August 1, 2001 or which has not applied for an automatic reclamation permit pursuant to Section 9.7.5(C) shall submit an application that meets the requirements specified below to the Iron County Zoning Office, Iron County Courthouse, 300 Taconite Street, Hurley, Wisconsin 54534, via personal delivery or certified or registered mail, prior to beginning operations.
-This application shall be accompanied by a plan review fee as specified in Section 9.7.6(D). - (1) The information required by Section 9.7.5(B). - (2) The plan review and annual fees required by Section 9.7.6(D) and Section 9.7.6(E). - (3) A reclamation plan conforming to Section 9.7.5(E). - (4) A certification that he operator will provide, as a condition of the reclamation permit, financial assurance as required by Section 9.7.5(F) upon granting of the reclamation permit and before mining begins. - (5) To avoid duplication, the permit application and submittals required under this subsection may, by reference, incorporate existing plans or materials that meet the requirements of this Ordinance.
+- (b) A legal description of the property on which the nonmetallic mine is located or proposed, including the parcel identification number. - (c) The names, addresses and telephone numbers of all persons or organizations who are owners or lessors of the property on which the nonmetallic mining site is located. - (d) The name, address and telephone number of the person or organization who is the operator. - (e) A certification by the operator of his or her intent to comply with the statewide nonmetallic mining reclamation standards established by Sec.
+9.7.4 - (2) Reclamation Permit Application Contents.
+The operator of any nonmetallic mine site shall submit an application that meets the requirements specified below to Iron County prior to beginning operations. - (a) The information required by Sec.
+9.7.5(A)(1). - (b) The plan review and annual fees required by Sec.
+9.7.6(D) and (E). - (c) A reclamation plan conforming to Sec.
+9.7.5(B). - (d) A certification that the operator will provide, as a condition of the reclamation permit, provide financial assurance as required by Sec.
+9.7.5(C) upon granting of the reclamation permit and before mining begins. - (e) To avoid duplication, the permit application and submittals required under this subsection may, by reference, incorporate existing plans or materials that meet the requirements of this chapter.

-(E) Reclamation Plan.
+(B) Reclamation Plan.